 On certain firmware, using modifier keys may be problematic due to driver incompatibilities.
 To workaround this problem, this option allows registering certain hotkeys in a more permissive manner from within the OpenCore picker.
-Such extensions include support for tapping on key combinations before selecting the boot item, and for reliable detection of the Shift key when selecting the boot item, in order to work around the fact that hotkeys which are continuously held during boot cannot be reliably detected on many PS/2 keyboards.
+Such extensions include support for tapping on keys in addition to holding and pressing Shift along with other keys instead of only pressing the Shift key, which is not detectable on many PS/2 keyboards.